Allergies on the rise in Africa

 Genetics probably plays a role in allergies.
 That is to say, allergies can be passed down from parents to their children.
 However, specific allergies aren’t passed down and only a general predisposition to an allergic reaction is genetic.

-Common types of allergens reported in a part of Africa include:2
+Common types of allergens reported in Africa include:

 • Animal products such as pet dander, dust mite, and cockroaches.